rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vMX/Roteamento-OSPF/index.md

 ## **4. Monitoring**

-To monitor the network and devices, you can use tools such as edgeshark for packet analysis or SNMP monitoring tools.
+To monitor the network and devices, you can use tools like edgeshark for packet analysis or SNMP monitoring tools.

-- **edgeshark**: Capture and analyze network traffic for troubleshooting and performance monitoring.
+- **edgeshark**: Capture and analyze network traffic for problem diagnosis and performance monitoring.
 - **SNMP Monitoring**: Use SNMP-compatible tools to monitor network performance and health metrics.